Xilinx/Vitis-Tutorials/Hardware_Accelerators/Feature_Tutorials/02-mixing-c-rtl-kernels/README.md

    q.enqueueTask(krnl_vector_add);
    ```

-For complete details on host code programming, refer to [Developing Applications](https://www.xilinx.com/cgi-bin/docs/rdoc?v=2020.1;t=vitis+doc;d=lhv1569273988420.html) in the Application Acceleration Development flow of the Vitis Unified Software Platform Documentation (UG1416).
+For complete details on host code programming, refer to [Developing Applications](https://www.xilinx.com/cgi-bin/docs/rdoc?v=2020.2;t=vitis+doc;d=lhv1569273988420.html) in the Application Acceleration Development flow of the Vitis Unified Software Platform Documentation (UG1416).

 ### Build the Application

-1. To build the application targeting software emulation, run the following makefile from the `./reference-files/run1` directory.
+1. To build the application targeting software emulation, run the following makefile command from the `./reference-files/run1` directory.

    ```bash
    make all TARGET=sw_emu